Child Care Training Challenges

 A director in the group asked me, “What do you suggest I do with someone who doesn’t want to learn anything new?

 As a leader in your program or organization, what professional development do you do personally?
-Do you attend conferences or webinars?
+Do you attend childcare training conferences or webinars?
 Do you listen to podcasts or TED talks?
 Do you attend training to fill gaps in your knowledge and skill?
-Do you further your learning by pursing credit-based education?
+Do you further your learning by pursuing credit-based education?
 Do you share your learning with others?